Pritul-Raut/Hand-Tracking/README.md

 # Hand-Tracking
-Tried Hand Tracking with help of media-pipe python library With help of hand tracking created gesture volume control
+Tried Hand Tracking with help of media-pipe python library.
+With help of hand tracking created gesture volume control.